SMHosseini48/netcore_shop/README.md

-#E-shop bulit with .net core
+# E-shop built with .net core